-Where connections are through top flats, the opposing and stabilizing side-lap shear flow is not present at reaction lines.
-P{nfs} typically is, therefore, neglected just as P{nf} is neglected at interior flutes.
+Where connections are through top flats, the opposing and stabilizing sidelap shear flow is not present at reaction lines.
+The stabilized condition is shown in Figure D1.3-4 at supports in the field of diaphragms.
+P{nfs} typically is neglected at reaction lines just as P{nf} is neglected at interior flutes.